-Tennis Court Dimensions and Size Specifications
+Tennis Court Dimensions and Layout (ITF Certified)

 Based on the International Tennis Federation (ITF), an ordinary tennis court is rectangular in shape and 23.77 meters (78 feet) long.
 The width depends on whether playing singles or doubles: